Wondering where to find the best street food in Rome?

-On our recent visit to Rome (May 2026) we spent three days eating our way across the city, from busy local markets to quiet neighborhood bakeries, searching for the most memorable bites Rome has to offer.
+On our recent visit to Rome (May 2026) we spent three days eating our way across the city, from busy local markets to quiet neighbourhood bakeries, searching for the most memorable bites Rome has to offer.

-Along the way, we tried everything from crispy supplì and pizza al taglio to rich, savory sandwiches and classic Roman snacks.
-When visiting Rome on a budget, you'll find street food a perfect choice.
+Along the way, we tried everything from crispy supplì and pizza al taglio to rich, savoury sandwiches as well as porchetta and classic Roman snacks.

 This guide is based entirely on what we actually tasted, loved, and would go back for again.
 Happy eating!

-Depends on the size of the slice, but for a medium-size slice you would pay 3-4 euros which is pretty cheap.
-One of the best cheap eats in Rome.
+It depends on the size of the slice, but for a medium-sized slice you’ll pay around €5–6, which is quite cheap.
+One of the best budget eats in Rome.

-Pinsa is similar to pizza but comes in small oval shaped and is made of a mix of healthy flours and different process of making.
-It's typical to Rome.
+It's typical to Rome and is called pinsa Romana.
 The crust is slightly thiner than pizza al tagio but the toppings are the same.
 Makes a great cheap snack or light lunch when in Rome.

 The cost of one pinsa start from 6-8 euros.

-Our favourite spot is pinsa Mpo (Via dei Gracchi 7), not far from Eccelso hotel where we stayed at that time.
+Our favourite spot is Pinsa 'mpò (📍 Via dei Gracchi 7), not far from Eccelso hotel where we stayed at that time.
 This place is small, but have great selection of pinse romane.
 Just point to the pinsa you want, and it will be ready in only 3–4 minutes.
 Seating is limited, but they offer convenient takeaway packaging, making it easy to eat on the go.

 Pizza bianca with mortadella is one of Rome’s simplest but most iconic street food combinations.